The Carpentry License

 You must also have:

-- 4 Years Journeyman Level Experience
+- 4 Years of Journeyman Level Experience

 - A way to prove your experience if the CSLB asks